Enter your email and password to access secured content, members only resources and discount prices.

 As outlined in HIA’s lump sum residential contracts from home building works between $7,500 and $500,000:

-House cleaned internally and externally.
-Site cleaned and all excess items removed from site.
+House and site cleaned internally and externally.
+Rubbish and excess removed from site.